w3c/wot-binding-templates/registry-requirements.md

     - DISCUSS: We need to clarify whether the URI scheme and the media type MUST be registered in IANA first.
 Opinions:
       - Cris: Provisional registration could reduce the overhead.
 Any new conflicting ones would bring up a discussion but it can still result in "our" provisional getting demoted.
         - Pros: more stable.
 Cons: More overhead and work
+        - In the provisional state of an entry, we can ask for no registration to get reviews etc.
       - Luca: We should require this.
 Otherwise, there can be conflicts (our registry shows one scheme and IANA another).
 We first get a binding submission, at that stage no registration is required.
 After a review by the TF, the submitter should trigger a submission process in IANA.
       - Daniel: The merged entries should contain finalized registrations at IANA.
 We can get a first PR for submission without any registration in the first place but that PR will not be merged beforehand.
 - Supported TD version (no uniqueness needed):